HanyRabah/fred-app/README.md

 # Future Enhancement

-- Prefetch data for better loading the data to make faster page viewing
+- Prefetch data for better loading while browsing the site
 - Data service algorithm enhancment for faster data processing
 - Using Css @import is not the best approach, because it adds to the time that it takes to load css before page can load.
+- Using Typescript
+- Writing unit tests and e2e tests

 Thanks.